Elizabeth Henstridge

 Elizabeth Frances Henstridge (born 11 September 1987) is an English actress, model and director.
-She is best known for starring as Jemma Simmons in the ABC superhero action drama series Marvel's Agents of S.H.I.E.L.D.
+She is best known for her role as Jemma Simmons in the ABC superhero action drama series Agents of S.H.I.E.L.D.
 (2013–2020), set within the Marvel Cinematic Universe.

 Early life

 Henstridge was born in Sheffield, England, attending Meadowhead School and King Edward VII School.
 Henstridge has two sisters.
 She is of English and Irish descent.
 She graduated from the University of Birmingham in 2009.
 She studied at East 15 Acting School and later moved to Los Angeles.